 In the wake of the COVID-19 pandemic in early 2020, VC volunteers were forced to return home leaving VC partner projects in transition.
 VC adapted to this change by placing qualified national volunteers called VC Representatives to continue with the work.

 In this series of VC Representative profiles, we interview Brenda Akullo, a VC representative from our partner, Justice and Peace Commission (JPC) Hoima Diocese, Western Uganda.
 Brenda, a lawyer by profession tells us her experiences, successes and what she has gained and learnt since becoming a VC representative.

-Brenda affirms that with the skills that she gained from the trainings, she has been able to build capacity of Justice and Peace commission (JPC) staff and JPC Commissioners at the Justice and Peace Department.
+Brenda affirms that with the skills that she gained from Venture, she has been able to build capacity of Justice and Peace commission (JPC) staff and JPC Commissioners at the Justice and Peace Department.
 In doing so it has in turn raised awareness to communities on human rights, land rights, children’s rights and environmental justice.
 She has provided trainings to teachers on positive discipline and worked with many schools to strengthen the JPC school clubs.
 Brenda has held community dialogue events with refugees in settlement camps of western Uganda to promote peace and harmonious living between the refugees and host communities.